xjtu-enre/DiTU-ICSE2026/README.md

-# ASE24 Public Data for DiTU
+# Public Data for DiTU

-This repository contains tools, data, and scripts for our work **DiTU: Exploring Language Feature Usages in Real-World Codebases for JavaScript and TypeScript**.
-Reviewers can either validate experimental results or utilze these infrastructure to explore their own intrested language features.
+This repository contains tools, data, and scripts for our work **DiTU: Exploring Practical Language Feature Usages for JavaScript and TypeScript**.
+Reviewers can either validate experimental results or utilize the infrastructure to explore their own interested language features.

 ## Repository Structure